onzfonz/comp227/src/content/1/en/part1a.md

 Please make sure to commit often and that you do not have any files in your project that are any color other than white.

 **Use *Vite* in the base folder of *lab1* to initialize a new application called *arcadeinfo***.

+> **FYI:** If you don't know how to do this, then you need to go back

 Commit and add all of the files needed.
 **Make sure that when you type `ls`, you see both the *reading* and *arcadeinfo* folders**.
 Now, since you have your *reading* folder already, you'll make changes in your reading folder, and for the exercises, you'll make changes in the named exercise folder (in this case, *arcadeinfo*)

-Modify *arcadeinfo/src/index.jsx* to match the following.
+Modify *arcadeinfo/src/main.jsx* to match the following.

 ```js
 import ReactDOM from 'react-dom/client'